platformsh/platformsh-docs/src/configuration/app/code-operation.md

     keywords: ['.platform.app.yaml', 'automated', 'code', 'update', 'operation']
 ---

-# Automated code operation
+# Code operations

-An application can define a number of operations that apply to its source code.
+An application can define a number of operations that apply to its source code and that can be automated.

 A basic, common code operation could look like this: